NaturailyShopify/Naturaily-netlify/_posts/2016-03-31-from-delta-force-to-fire-rescue-practical-agile-implementation.md

 title: From “Delta Force” to “Fire Rescue”.
 Practical Agile implementation.
 description: >-
   Learn how we have practically implemented agile manifesto, including Scrum and Kanban, in our everyday work in software development.
 slug: practical-agile-implementation
 date: '2016-03-31 10:38:01 +0000'
-category: Agile
+category: Project management
-authors:
-  label: Sebastian Kubiak
+author: Sebastian Kubiak
-  value: author-5
 avatar: /assets/images/seba.jpg
 image: /assets/images/fire.jpg
 text-preview: >-
   We are a small (over a dozen people) remote development team.
 That kind of